1998 New Zealand rugby league tour of Great Britain

 The 1998 New Zealand rugby league tour of Great Britain was a tour by the New Zealand national rugby league team.
 The New Zealand national rugby league team defeated Great Britain 2–0 in the three match test series.

 Background

 New Zealand arrived in Great Britain for the first time since the 1995 World Cup, having already lost a test series 1–2 with Australia.
 It was the first full tour of Great Britain by a New Zealand side since 1993.

 Many of the squad, including coach Frank Endacott, had been involved in the Auckland Warriors' 1998 season, where they had finished 15th out of 20 clubs.
 In addition to this the Auckland Rugby League were looking to sell the club during the tour.

 Squad

+A 22-man squad was named by coach Frank Endacott.
+Shortly before the tour, captain Matthew Ridge announced his retirement from international rugby league, and Quentin Pongia was appointed as his replacement.
+Centres Willie Talau and Richie Blackmore were unavailable due to injury.

 The squad included two sets of brothers; the Iros, Kevin and Tony and the Pauls, Robbie and Henry.